srikar1597/Friday-AI-Assistant/Friday-AI-Assistant-master/README.md

 - "Play the video of the 99 names of Allah on YouTube"

 #### Phone and Messaging
-- "Sophia, make a phone call to Ali Hassan"
+- "Friday, make a phone call to Ali Hassan"
-- "Sophia, send a message to Ali Hassan"
+- "Friday, send a message to Ali Hassan"
-- "Sophia, make a video call on WhatsApp"
+- "Friday, make a video call on WhatsApp"

 ### Future Enhancements
 - **Custom Application and Website Management:** Users will be able to add their applications and websites without needing to work with databases or SQL.